Skip to Content

-Blueberry muffin tops with a crumble topping are fantastic!
-For breakfast or a fun dessert, the muffin top is the best part anyway right?
-Add blueberries or chocolate chips into the dough for a more delicious treat.
+Easy blueberry muffin tops with frozen blueberries or fresh with a crumble topping are fantastic!
+For breakfast or a fun dessert, the top is the best part anyway right?
+Add fruit or chocolate chips into the dough for a more delicious treat.

 Ever wondered how to make blueberry muffin tops?
 I did when that is what I would order every time I visited my favorite coffee spot.
 Now we can make them at home ourselves!
 One of the best muffin recipes around. (affiliate links present)